hsamala688/Bo_Nix_Analysis_Project/README.md

 Bo Nix 2024 Passing Analysis:

-This project analyzes Bo Nix's passing plays in the 2024 season using data play-by-play data from NFLsavant
+This project analyzes Bo Nix's passing plays in the 2024 season using data play-by-play data from NFLsavant.
+Additional analysis included comparing his completion percentage against all his opponents in 2024.

 Features
 - Categorizes passes by Short, Medium, Deep Throws